activeviam/atoti-spring-boot-template/otel/doc/STACK.md

 The `docker-compose.yaml` located under `otel/otel-stack` is the file having the configuration of all the containers that you can see in the schema above.<br>
 Note that thanks to the OpenTelemetry collector, the SpringBoot app should not be aware of all the observability tools.
-The SpringBoot app will send the traces, metrics and logs to the collector on the default port `4317` with the OTLP ( OpenTelemetry protocol) over gRCP.<br>
+The SpringBoot app will send the traces, metrics and logs to the collector on the default port `4318` with the OTLP ( OpenTelemetry protocol) over http.<br>

 The SpringBoot app should start with some environment variables, so it can reach the OpenTelemetry collector: